Bujiraso/shufflepaper/README.md

 * cronie

 ##Description
-ShufflePaper randomizes your desktop background from a folder of wallpaper images
+ShufflePaper builds a wallpaper database from a folder of images and is capable of randomsly selecting your desktop wallpaper and managing metadata about your wallpapers.

-Upon running randomBG.sh, it makes a shuffled list from all the images (files for now, actually) in a given folder or checks if one exists, once this list is prepared it takes the first image in the list and sets it as your wallpaper.

-For now it is capable of checking if files and directories exist but it is not capable of selecting only viewable images, so make sure the files in the wallpaper location are all suitable images.
-The default wallpaper location is in ~/Pictures/Wallpapers and can be changed using the shufflepaper.conf
+The default wallpaper location is $HOME/Pictures/Wallpapers and can be changed within the shufflepaper.conf in the conf directory

 To have ShufflePaper select a background for you on a regular interval, use a cron service like cronie and add a line like this to your crontab

 \# Change background every ten minutes
 \*/10 * * * * fully/qualified/install/location/randomBG.sh

 ##Installation & Usage
-Listed in more detail above
-* Download project (anywhere you like)
+* Download the project (extract if necessary)
-* Set wallpaper location in shufflepaper.conf and move the conf to your $XDG_DATA_HOME
+* Set wallpaper location in shufflepaper.conf and optionally set XDG_DATA_HOME
-    * This variable must be set properly in your cron service as well, or the default location will be used
-* Run randomBG.sh (make sure it works)
+* Run install.sh
+* Run wallMiner.sh to collect all the wallpapers (performance upgrades are planned for future releases)
-* Set up cron or some manner of running the script recurringly
+* Set up cron to run or manually call randomBG.sh when a new background is desired

-## To-Do
-* Update this readme, as it is outdated.